Mist-Automation-Programmability/Mist-API-Cookbook/EVPN/IP-Clos-CoreDistAccess/IP-Clos-CoreDistAccess.md

 ## EVPN Topology:

 In this topology we are doing EVPN between the Core, Distribution and Access layer switches.
 Due to the IP-Clos nature of this fabric, L3 presence will happen at the access layer.
-This is the supported architecture from Juniper.

 See this document for details: https://www.juniper.net/documentation/en_US/release-independent/nce/topics/concept/nce-evpn-vxlan-campus-arch.html